Locations and Indexes

 Irish newspapers.
 It is available as a database on the NLI website, www.nli.ie.

-Two major online Irish newspaper archives exist, www.irishnewsarchive.com
+Three major online Irish newspaper archives exist, at www.findmypast.ie, www.irishnewsarchive.com

 and www.irishtimes.com/archive.
-The former has full-text searches of the stable
+The first has British Library copies of Irish provincial newspapers, irishnewsarchive has full-text searches of the stable

 of newspapers now part of the Independent Group, including many provincial